 The proposed PD includes three buildings that collectively will consist of up to 1.8 million square feet of Class A office space; and up to 90,000 square feet of retail and restaurant space.
 In accordance with the draft Perimeter Center Overlay street- front commercial will be provided adjacent to Hammond and internal to the project.
 The maximum height of any building will not exceed 35 stories.
 The project will include structured parking, streetscape, landscape, green space and pedestrian improvements.
 Up to 7,000 off-street parking spaces are proposed, up to 500 of which will be for retail/restaurant parking.
+The ODP has been amended to address the proposed materials for the parking deck (reference item 3).
 The remainder of the parking is proposed to be secured.
-The proposed overall density is a floor-area ratio (FAR) of up to 3.40.
+The proposed overall density is a floorarea ratio (FAR) of up to 3.40.
 The conceptual plan shows a proposed pedestrian bridge over Perimeter Center Parkway, which will be for the use of the general public.
 This will provide connectivity to the future MARTA station access point that will be located on the south side of Hammond, adjacent to the State Farm development Phase I. Staff is also recommending that a pedestrian path be provided on the west side of the project adjacent to the creek.
 This path can serve as access to Hammond, as well as, an outdoor passive recreation area.